 Gen Z is more entrepreneurial.
 According to several kinds of research, Generation Z wants more independent work environments.
 Instead of being part of companies or big corporations, they want to create startups or businesses, which made them more entrepreneurial at an early age.

 Millennials grew up with limited internet access.
-Millennials played on their PC’s solitaire, Black Hole Pinball, or Minesweeper.
-Do you remember them?
-Gen Z grew up already in a technological world.
-What for Millennials was taken as amazing and inspiring inventions, are now taken as a given for Gen Z and this is why Gen Z has higher expectations.
+Millennials played PC games like solitaire, Black Hole Pinball, or Minesweeper.
+Do you remember those games?
+Gen Z already grew up in a technological world.
+What for Millennials was taken as amazing and inspiring inventions, is now taken as a given for Gen Z and this is why Gen Z has higher expectations.

 Marcie Merriman, executive director of growth strategy at Ernst & Young, made a report of Gen Z, where she mentioned:

 “When it doesn’t get there that fast they think something’s wrong.”

 “They expect businesses, brands, and retailers to be loyal to them.
 If they don’t feel appreciated, they’re going to move on.
 It’s not about them being loyal to the business.”